ahmadawais/gatsby-package-manager/readme.md

 </small>

-Nothing's ever complete, so bear with us while we keep iterating towards a better future.
+Nothing's ever complete, so bear with me while we keep iterating towards a better future.

 > ```html
 > 'Coz every night I lie in bed